AvaAvarai/OptimalClassProjector/README.md

 - Projection and Visualization

 Once the optimal coefficients W\* are found, the data is projected onto the 1D space defined by W\*, and the separation of the classes is visualized in the projected space.

+## License

+This project is freely available for personal and commerical use under the MIT license, see `LICENSE` for full details.